dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 If successful, the migration should print `Migration successful!`.

-Finally, build and run the app:
+Finally, build and start the app:

    ```bash
 npm run build